arkeonetwork/docs/arkeo/airdrop.md

 After 6 months from launch, all unclaimed airdrop tokens are sent back to the reserve.

-## Thorchain users
+## THORChain users
-Due to the fact that thorchain has a unique bip44 coin type (931) compared with many other cosmos zones and Arkeo (118), we have added a mechanism to allow thorchain users to transfer their airdrop from the initially allocated address derived using the thorchain coin type to their preferred Arkeo address.
-This is only able to be done once per claim.
+Due to the fact that THORChain has a unique BIP-44 coin type (931) different from Arkeo many other Cosmos zones (118), we have added a mechanism to allow THORChain users to transfer their airdrop from the initially allocated address derived using the THORChain coin type to their preferred Arkeo address.
+This action may only be performed once per claim.